Looking for our most recent news?

 Even when accompanied by an adult, the buddy system is always helpful when traveling in large groups.
 Let the kids choose a partner that they’re responsible for staying with all night.
 Have periodic “buddy checks” to hold them accountable for keeping track of one another throughout the night.
 This will also give you peace of mind that the adventurers of the group won’t go wandering too far from their partners.

 Happy Halloween from Kerley Family Homes

 Whether in your own backyard or at a nearby metro Atlanta community, we hope you consider these safety tips for Halloween and enjoy trick-or-treating with your kids.
 Have fun, be safe, and focus on making memories that will last a lifetime.
+For other fun Halloween family activities, make sure to check out our Pinterest board (link updated 08/24/23) for Jack-O-Lantern inspiration!
 Happy Halloween from all of us at Kerley Family Homes!